 Donations over $2 are tax deductible.
 Donate here

 Trustee for Clipper Ship City of Adelaide 1864 Preservation Fund ABN 84 036 940 231

 City of Adelaide Preservation Trust

 Hon.
 Chairman, Creagh O'Connor AM

-Directors Peter Christopher, Mark Gilbert, Tom Chapman and Richard Smith
+Directors Peter Christopher, Mark Gilbert OAM, Tom Chapman AM and Richard Smith OAM

 Constructed in 1864 to carry passengers to Adelaide South Australia.

 An estimated 250,000 Australians can trace their ancestry to the City of Adelaide.